xolamabaso/idolUserApi/README.md

 # Sring Boot REST API with Maven
- Spring Boot CRUD RESTful API with H2 Database for data persitence.
+ Spring Boot CRUD RESTful API with H2 Database for data persistence.

 ## H2 Database UI
 To connect and view database